Remove a set of matches from a list

 Input

-- List: The list of items you want to modify.
-This can be a list of simple values or a list of more complex items (like customer records or product details).
+- List (Type: Array of Variables) The list of items you want to modify.
+This could be a list of customers, products, tasks, or any other collection of data in your application.

-- Operator: Select how the chosen attribute should be compared to a value.
-Options include:
+- Operator: Select how the attribute should be compared.
+Examples include:

 Output